 The fledgling scribe eventually gained Diplomas in Journalism, Creative Writing, Book Editing and Publishing and blossomed into a television publicist and promotions producer with the Nine Network.
 After parting company with the idiot box, she dabbled in freelance writing, editing and film making, winning first prize at the 15/15 Film Festival.

 Thanks to a string of great gigs in the IT industry, Linda also gained invaluable project management and travel skills and eventually moved into the public sector where she managed significant business projects, honed high level corporate writing skills and gathered outrageously funny script fodder.

 By 2013, Linda answered a persistent call to return to her creative roots and began playing with words once again.
 She undertook screenwriting studies, completed a draft, feature-length screenplay, wrote, produced and directed a short film and self-published a children’s eBook.
 Currently in development is nature-based film and eBook series A Fairy’s Life, designed to inspire kids to disconnect from wi-fi and reconnect to the magic of nature.

 Known in some circles as the Word Police and Master Blurbologist, Linda is savvy seeker of truth and the unknown.
 She enjoys writing about spiritual themes and healing modalities ranging from conventional to complimentary, and sharing true stories designed to inspire and empower people to stand up and be counted.

-Linda created her Lost For Words business because she revels in assisting people with writing and editing needs, from clever one-liners to full length manuscripts.
+Linda created her Lost For Words business because she revels in assisting people with writing and editing needs, from dreaming up clever one-liners to polishing full length manuscripts.